jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

                 main='Bubbleplot for top driver targets')
 ```

-- Each column in this plot is one driver, each row is the curated gene set, and the circle in the main plot region shows the significance of the target genes for the driver in the corresponding gene set.
+- **Explanation of the bubble plot.**
-The size of the circle is the intersected gene number (legend on the top) and the color of the circle represents the significance of the P-value (legend on the right).
-The color boxes down below the main figure are the significance of the drivers (user need to input the Z-statistics), followed by the barplots showing the target size of the driver (filtered by protein coding), and the color cicles below showing the drivers' type (optional, if user input the `driver_type`).

-The figure could tell user that, e.g the target genes of the Group4 up-regulated driver`PDE7B_SIG` are significantly enriched in `KEGG_AXON_GUIDANCE` with 17 intersected genes and P-value at about 1e-10.
+Each column is a driver, each row is a curated gene set.
+The size of the circle is the number of intersected genes (legend on the top) and the color shade of the circle represents the significance using P-value (legend on the right).
+The color shade of boxes above the barplot shows the significance of the each driver (user need to input the Z-statistics).
+The barplot at the bottom shows the target size of each driver (filtered by protein coding), and the circle below the barplot represents the driver type (optional, `driver_type`).
+For example, the target genes of the Group4 *up* driver `PDE7B_SIG` are significantly enriched in `KEGG_AXON_GUIDANCE` term (with P-value of 1e-10), with 17 intersected genes.

 ![bubblePlot](bubblePlot.png)

-Try the following script to get familiar with the options in the function.
+To explore the handlers in `draw.bubblePlot()`, please try the following scripts.

 ```R
 draw.bubblePlot(driver_list= driver_list,show_label=ms_tab[driver_list,'gene_label'],